Coherence and decoherence in generalized and noisy Shor's algorithm

 where $\rho_{3}$ is the density operator of $|\psi_{3}\rangle$ and $r$ is the order of Shor's algorithm, and the decoherence of the initial state $\rho'_{1}$ induced by $\mathcal{S}$ is

 where $\rho_{1}$ is the density operator of $|\psi_{1}\rangle$ and $Q = 2^t$ is the dimension of register $A$.

 0.1in {\bf 3.2 Coherence and decoherence in Shor's algorithm for any pseudo-pure state}\\ \\ Pseudo-pure states can be effectively prepared using existing techniques\cite{Linden2001,Cory1997,Sharf2000}, and play a crucial role in quantum computation in the presence of noise.
-Indeed, the utility of pseudo-pure states for nuclear magnetic resonance (NMR) quantum computation has long been recognized \cite{Braunstein1999}.
-It is shown that an entanglement-free version of the Bernstein-Vazirani (BV) algorithm on an NMR ensemble quantum computer can be implemented\cite{Du2001}, and for a given bounded purity, it has been demonstrated that pseudo-pure states are the quantum states that achieve optimal performance in the probabilistic BV algorithm \cite{NMTV}.
+Indeed, the utility of pseudo-pure states for nuclear magnetic resonance (NMR) quantum computation has been recognized \cite{Braunstein1999}.
+It is shown that an entanglement-free version of the Bernstein-Vazirani (BV) algorithm on an NMR ensemble quantum computer can be implemented\cite{Du2001}, and for a given bounded purity, pseudo-pure states are the quantum states that achieve optimal performance in the probabilistic BV algorithm \cite{NMTV}.